 Bachelor thesis topics

 - Android app "Energy Meter"Current meters show the consumed energy as a 7 digit number displayed on the front of the meter casing.
 The goal is to develop an Android App that periodically makes a photo of the meter and extracts the value via OCR.
-The work can built upon existing routines for OCR, but needs to be tailored to handle possibly out of focus images and to take knowledge from previous measurements into account.
-[Contact]
+The work can built upon existing routines for OCR, but needs to be tailored to handle possibly out of focus images and to take knowledge from previous measurements into account. [[This topic is taken, sorry]]]

 - Exploiting energy consumption information